How can a site about Biology built by some guy originally from a small Caribbean island reach over 5 MILLION PEOPLE all over the world?

 My name is Leslie Samuel, and I hate starting paragraphs with statements like “My name is Leslie Samuel”.
 However, it seemed like the thing to do at the time.

-At the age of 17, I moved to Michigan to go to Andrews University – Such a great experience.
-After graduating with a B.S. in Biology/Zoology, I went on for a M.S. in Biology/Neurobiology.
+At the age of 17, I moved to Michigan to attend Andrews University – Such a great experience.
+After graduating with a B.S. in Biology/Zoology, I went on for an M.S. in Biology with an emphasis in Neurobiology.

-While doing my Master’s Degree with an emphasis in Neurobiology, I had the privilege of doing research both at Andrews University in Berrien Springs, Michigan and the Georg August University in Goettingen, Germany.
+While doing my Master’s Degree with an emphasis in Neurobiology, I had the privilege of doing research both at my university in Berrien Springs, Michigan and the Georg August University in Goettingen, Germany.

 My Masters research involved doing extracellular recordings from the L3 interneuron in the cricket A. domesticus and also AN2 in the cricket G. Bimaculatus – a species that is found in Germany, where the other half of my research took place.
 If it sounds complex, it’s because it kinda was, but I did learn a TON.

-I found my passion for biology while in the class Systems Physiology, especially when I started learning about Neurobiology.
+I found my passion for biology while in the class Systems Physiology, especially when I started learning about the nervous system.
 The complexity of a neuron really fascinated me to the extent that the notes I took in that class (and other classes since) have been used by many students over the years and forms the basis for the videos provided here.

-I’m the Foundation Science Coordinator in the Doctor of Physical Therapy program at Andrews University.
-The classes I’m teaching are Gross Anatomy, Human Anatomy, Neuroscience, Pathophysiology I and II – All the fun an exciting classes (in my humble opinion).
+In an interesting sequence of events, this same website landed me my dream job as a university professor in the Doctor of Physical Therapy program at Andrews University.
+The classes I taught were Gross Anatomy, Human Anatomy, Neuroscience, Pathophysiology I and II – All the fun and exciting classes (in my humble opinion).

-So yeah – That’s pretty much it for now.
+So yeah – That’s pretty much it for me for now.
 Hope you enjoy the site.
-If you are finding value in it, be sure to let me know by contacting me or by leaving comments on the relevant videos or pages.
-That’s all folks!
+If you are finding value in it, be sure to let me know.